rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 - **Partner Portal** - Link to a portal that provides extra resources for resellers such as documentation and support tools.

 #### Audit Logs
-View control panel activity over the last 90 days.
+View control panel activity over the last 6 months.

 #### Product Feedback
 Provide feedback about our products and services.